pkgdeps/unverified-checksum-checker/README.md

 Found unverified executable binary on your shellscript.

-This tools help you to implement checksum check logics.
+This tool help you to implement checksum check logics.

 ## Features